-    In the last 6 months, CREW has taken the initiative to be proactive regarding website accessibility.
+In the last six months, CREW has taken the initiative to be proactive regarding website accessibility.
 We have been connecting with accessibility experts on how AODA will affect our clients in Ontario and soon enough Canada.
 While Ontario is the first province to be mandated to comply, more provinces will follow.
-Below is key info on next steps for 2020.
+Below is critical info on next steps for 2020.

 A business with 50 or more employees must file an Accessibility Compliance Report by December 31, 2020.
 And you must make all websites and web content accessible by January 1, 2021.